Submarine Warfare insignia: The "Qual Board"

-This is the most dreaded part of the new qualifier's qualification process.
+This is the most challenging part of the new qualifier's qualification process.
 The board is made up of a submarine-qualified officer, a chief petty officer and a petty officer.
 Submarine damage control is the biggest factor discussed during the board.

 During the board, the examinee may be asked to draw and explain any of the systems they have learned about during the qualification process.
 After the board the examinee is dismissed and evaluated by the members of the board.
 If the examinee passes the board, they are then recommended for qualification to the commanding officer of the submarine.

 Some boats have implemented an idea requiring the qualifier to perform on their feet, called a "Snapshot Board".
 Qualified personnel set simulations for the qualifier to treat as a real casualty.
 They have to make initial emergency report then lead the fight against the casualty.
 This type of board was formed to assure the qualifier has practical knowledge, not just "book smarts".

 The commanding officer reviews the board's recommendation, and, upon concurrence, the newly qualified individual is presented their "Dolphins" by the skipper and designated as "Qualified in Submarines".
 The Dolphins presentation is considered an important event as it means the newly qualified submariner will be treated as a full member of the submarine crew.
 Although not condoned by senior supervisory personnel, the tradition of "tacking on" the decoration, whereby other qualified sailors punch the dolphin badge while worn on the newly qualified sailors breast is a time-honored tradition, done in much the same way as "tacking on" the decoration of newly promoted 3rd Class Petty Officers has been tolerated.
+With the introduction of Women on Submarines however, this time-honored tradition most likely will no longer be tolerated by the Command.

 Appropriate annotations are made in the new submariner's service jacket to reflect qualification.
 Submarine qualified personnel are designated "SS" after the rate, such as STS1(SS) or MMN2(SS).
 The "SS" stands for submarine specialist.